ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 ---

 ####Burstable Instances
-Free instances, Development instances and low-end ("basic") Production clusters are operated by "burstable" CPUs.
+Free instances, Development instances, and low-end ("basic") Production clusters are operated by "burstable" CPUs.
 Such clusters are suitable for small to medium production loads but are limited in the total amount of resources that they can consume.
 RavenDB's burstable instance allows you to consume more resources for a short amount of time but will